kyleawayan/opus-quad-pro-dj-link-analysis/README.md

 Have not tested concatenating the two packets to see if it makes a complete image.

-Since I think rekordbox compresses the album arts to 300(?)x300(?) on export, I think there are always guaranteed to be only two packets for a single image.
+Since I think rekordbox compresses the album arts to 300(?)x300(?) on export, I *think* there may be only two packets for a single image.